bthol/react-practice/README.md

 # react-practice
 Developer: Blake Thollaug

-Description: This project is to practice t=the React.js front end framework.
+Description: This project is to practice the React.js front end framework.